-DATE: December 4, 2013
+DATE: December 5, 2014

-RE: Summer Student-Faculty Collaborative Research Projects
+RE: Cornell Institute for Summer Research

-The aim of the program is to fund collaborative research between faculty and students during the summer to support faculty in their research activities and to provide students with a first-hand research experience as undergraduates.
-The intent is to expose students to the diverse goals, research methods and skills to conduct advanced research in their fields of study, prepare research reports of their findings, and present their conclusions to their peers in classes, a departmental seminar for majors, at the annual Cornell College Student Symposium, or at professional meetings.
+As members of CISR, students should be exposed to the diverse goals, research methods and skills to conduct advanced research in their fields of study, prepare research reports of their findings, and present their conclusions to their peers in classes, a departmental seminar for majors, at the annual Cornell College Student Symposium, or at professional meetings.
+Students are expected to reside in the living learning community and participate in the program opportunities provided.
 Collaborative research projects should foster a mentor-apprentice relationship between the faculty member and the student, and expose the student to the processes of scholarly inquiry and discovery that characterize the life of a scholar/teacher.
 Ideally, the relationship between the student and faculty member will continue following the summer.

-2) Awards are competitive and based on a proposal submitted by the faculty member.
+3) Awards are competitive and based on a proposal submitted by the faculty member.
 Proposals will be considered by the Faculty Development Advisory Committee.
-Awarded funds are available May 12, 2014.
-Project funds must be expended in full by August 15, 2014.
+Awarded funds are available May 11, 2015.
+Project funds must be expended in full by August 15, 2015.

-4) Employment of the student researcher is contingent upon the results of a background check to be conducted by the college and verification of employment eligibility.
+5) Employment of the student researcher is contingent upon the results of a background check to be conducted by the college and verification of employment eligibility.

-5) Awarded funds must be used for the purposes described in the proposal.
+7) Awarded funds must be used for the purposes described in the proposal.
 If a faculty member wishes to use the funds in any other way, he or she must consult with the Dean in advance to seek approval.

-6) Expectations of Faculty: The Faculty member and the student are responsible for designing and implementing a meaningful research experience.
+Expectations of Faculty: The Faculty member and the student are responsible for designing and implementing a meaningful research experience.
 The project should involve a process whereby the student carries out the research with a solid understanding of the research question, the theory and methodology informing the research, the methods, skills and technical knowledge required to complete the research, the methods and rigor in recording of data and research results, and the writing of a final report.

 Prior to starting the research, the faculty member and the student should agree on the expectations of the research experience.
 During the summer, the faculty member and the student should be in frequent contact with one another, at least several times a week.
 This close collaboration between the faculty member and student is the foundation for a successful program and a meaningful research experience.

-The faculty member will submit a written evaluation of the project, the performance of the student, and the accomplishments of the research by August 31, 2014.
+The faculty member will submit a written evaluation of the project, the performance of the student, and the accomplishments of the research by August 31, 2015.
 The grantee cannot be considered for additional faculty development funding if this report is not filed.